UCL-badass/radar2/README.md

 ## Plastic card fraud detection system

 The [running example](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/FDM.rdr) used in the paper to illustrate the language and analysis functions.
 The problem consists in selecting among alternative design for a fraud detection system so as to minimise financial loss due to fraud and minimise the number of fraud alerts to be investigated manually.
-The full model and analysis results can be downloaded [here](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/fds_report.html)
+The full model and analysis results can be downloaded [here](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/fds_report.html).

 ## Document sharing security policy

+The [document sharing example](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/bspdm_report.html) analyses  security policy decisions for an organisation concerned with leaks of confidential information.
+The analysis extends previous models developed by Tristan Caulfield and David Pym for a real organistion.
+The full model and analysis results can be downloaded [here](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/BSPDM.rdr).

 ## Emergency Response System